 I-20 is one of the most traveled routes into the State of Texas.
 It is the Gateway to East Texas.
 The I-20 & I-10 connection corridors stretch from the west to the east coast.
 With the growth of trade and traffic from Mexico, Canada, and the Port of Houston, the I-69 corridor is under construction.
 This trade route will place Marshall at the intersection of two major arteries of commerce in a very affordable environment.
-See more about the I-69 Corridor here.
-See our location maps here.
+Learn more about the I-69 Corridor here.

 The Texas & Pacific Railway, the precursor to Union Pacific, had its headquarters in Marshall from the end of the 19th century to the early 20th century.
 This left Marshall in an excellent position for passenger and freight rail.
 The Marshall yard connects to neighboring yards in Longview, Texas, and Shreveport, Louisiana.
-Marshall EDC controls two rail spurs.
-One in the Marshall Business Park has 10,000 LF including sidings.
+Marshall EDC controls one rail spur in the Marshall Business Park which has 10,000 LF including sidings.
 It is being evaluated for additional rail extension.
-The other spur is located near the community of Woodlawn near an EDC-controlled 844 acre greenfield track that is proposed for development.
 Private spurs in Harrison County and siding including locations within the Marshall yard are available.
 Contact us to learn more.